 - Prior to admission offer, applicants must have either completed all 59 credit hours (SCH) of lower-division general education courses as outlined in the School of Nursing Catalog and posted on the SON VBSN website or have completed at least 40 of non-nursing prerequisites with proof of enrollment for the remaining prerequisites.
 Prior to admission offer, applicants must have completed at least three of the five required sciences classes, which include Pathophysiology, Microbiology, Anatomy and Physiology I, Anatomy and Physiology II, and Chemistry.
 All prerequisites must be completed prior to the first day of classes

 - Minimum overall cumulative GPA of 2.5; preference for overall cumulative GPA of 3.0 or higher

 - Preference for science GPA of 3.0 or higher in core courses including Chemistry, Anatomy and Physiology I & II, Microbiology, and Pathophysiology.
 Completion of 3 of the 5 lab sciences is required by application close date

-- Submission of TEAS V (or most current version of the Test of Essential Academic Skills)
+- Submission of TEAS (Test of Essential Academic Skills) exam requirements scores:

 - Proficient level or higher required in all the following areas: Reading, Math, Science, English and Language Usage;

 - Preference will be given to applicants whose TEAS scores are at the exemplary level;

-- Students applying can take the TEAS no more than two (2) times per year (both attempts must occur within the one year period prior to application submission deadline).
+- Students applying for admission can take the TEAS no more than two (2) times per year (both attempts must occur within the one year period prior to application submission deadline).
 If two sets of scores are submitted the scores will be averaged for the sections in which the student did not meet the Proficient level on the first attempt.
-Effective for students applying for admission Spring 2018, students applying can take the TEAS no more than two (2) times per year (both attempts must occur within the one year period prior to application submission deadline).
+Averaged scores must meet Proficiency level in each category.